canonical/k8s-snap/docs/src/snap/explanation/epa.md

 applications can achieve high-speed packet processing by bypassing the kernel.
-DPDK is used to optimise network performance and reduce latency, making it ideal for applications that require high-throughput and low-latency networking, such as telecommunications, cloud data centres, and network functions virtualisation (NFV).
+DPDK is used to optimise network performance and reduce latency, making it ideal for applications that require high-throughput and low-latency networking, such as telecommunications, cloud data centres and network functions virtualisation (NFV).

 ### Key features